meyvin/Arch-Linux-Installer/README.md

 # Arch Linux - Installation script
-This is my personal repo to install Arch Linux.
+This is my Arch installation repo which consists of several scripts to install Arch Linux (mostly) automatically..
 I am not an expert so don't blindy install and think you get an out-of-the-box vanilla Arch experience.

 My installation consists out of packages I have a personal preference for.
-Customize the source code to your liking and try my most favorite Linux distro!.
+Customize the source code to your liking and try my favorite Linux distro!

 My `arch-install.sh` installation script assumes you are installing Arch on a nvme ssd (***nvme0n1***).
 Find your own designated installation device by first looking it up via `lsblk`.
 The disk path is still hardcoded in my `arch-install.sh` script.
 So change that if your path differs.